ni/nimble/packages/nimble-components/src/wafer-map/specs/README.md

 While zooming in on the component, the user should also be able to pan (drag) the wafer map by holding the left mouse button and moving the cursor on the XY axis.

 From a developer perspective, it's very important that the `nimble-wafer-map` component can be integrated with the MicroStrategy Custom plugin framework as this framework provides functionalities as follows:
-* Tooltip when hovering any if the datapoints withing the wafer map
+* Tooltip when hovering any of the datapoints within the wafer map
 * Wafer map legend
 * MicroStrategy specific context menus on right-click action

-Information regarding the basic MicrosStrategy **Custom Plugin Workflow** can be found [here](https://www2.microstrategy.com/producthelp/Current/VisSDK/Content/topics/HTML5/Understanding_the_workflow.htm)
+Information regarding the basic MicroStrategy **Custom Plugin Workflow** can be found [here](https://www2.microstrategy.com/producthelp/Current/VisSDK/Content/topics/HTML5/Understanding_the_workflow.htm)
 Also, the visualisation widget has no active controls, so there is no way to alter the visual aspect or data post rendering.
 Every input parameter must be provided through the constructor of the wafer map component.

 ### API